XSEDE/CRI_JS_Cluster_Tutorial/README.md

 our example software.

 Now, let's add our new compilers to the spack environment.
-Make sure the gnu and openmpi modules are loaded (check this via `module list`), and run
+We'll load the gnu compilers into our environment, and then have Spack search for all compilers in our path:
 ```
+root@tgxxxx-headnode ~] module load gnu

 root@tgxxxx-headnode ~] spack compiler find
 ```
 This command may not return that any new compilers have been found,